sekulovskin/research-archive-masters-thesis/README.md

        Produces:

-    - `effectve-sample-size.csv`, and the model fits presented in Table 3 of the paper (not saved in the csv)
+    - `effectve-sample-size.csv`, and the parameter estimates presented in Table 3 of the paper (not saved in the csv)

  - sensitivity-analysis: